 We conduct regular employee surveys to check in with our global workforce and obtain input on several topics.
-The feedback we receive from these surveys helps us assess employee sentiment, identify areas of improvement, and guides our decision-making as it relates to people management.
-In addition, our executives conduct regular weekly and quarterly webcasts.
-These global webcasts enable all employees to engage with senior leaders and ask questions in an open Q&A session.
+The feedback we receive from these surveys helps us assess employee sentiment, identify areas of improvement and guides our decision-making as it relates to people management.
+In addition, our executives conduct regular quarterly webcasts that enable all employees to engage with senior leaders and ask questions in an open Q&A session.

-As we began to emerge from the global pandemic in fiscal 2022 in parts of the world, many employees sought connection as never before.
-Through our annual Employee Engagement Surveys, which had an 85% response rate in fiscal year 2022, we identified the top priorities in a post-pandemic world.
+As we began to emerge from the global pandemic in 2022, many employees sought connection as never before.
+Through our Employee Engagement Pulse Surveys, which had an 83% response rate in fiscal year 2023, we identified the top priorities in a post-pandemic world.
 We created action plans to act on these priorities and engaged our workforce in identifying potential solutions to address these top concerns.
-Even though our survey rated our level of engagement as being "good," we realize that we have several opportunities for improvement and will continue to involve our employees in seeking ways we can get even better.
+Even though our survey rated our level of engagement as being "Good," we realize that we have opportunities for improvement, and we created new initiatives which consisted of global manager communications, individual and team coaching and a training titled "Engaging with Engagement."